photo by Peter Zelles '20

 Medical and/or Travel Insurance

-Many of the program providers on our approved list include travel and/or medical insurance as part of their program fee.
+Many of the program providers on our approved list for Off-Campus Study include travel and/or medical insurance as part of their program fee.
 Coverage varies by program, but may include: medical treatment, emergency services, medical evacuation and repatriation, and evacuation in cases of political unrest or natural disaster.
 Please consult your individual program for details (you may need to file a claim for reimbursement of insured expenses).
 Families should review the coverage to see if it meets their student’s specific health needs with their healthcare provider.